London Shoes

 The purpose of this particular ‘London Shoes’ visit, was to attend a special music event, in celebration of a historic milestone of a specific venue where, quite simply, “legends” were made.

-The building in question is the “Dagenham Roundhouse” pub – a venue I used to frequent regularly during my early teens in 1972/73/74.
+The building in question is the “Dagenham Roundhouse” pub – a venue I used to frequent regularly during my mid teens in 1972/73/74.

-The Dagenham Roundhouse (not to be confused with the Chalk Farm Roundhouse in NW London – another legendary music venue), was built in 1936, on the western edge of the ‘Becontree Estate’.
+The Dagenham Roundhouse (not to be confused with the Chalk Farm Roundhouse in Camden – another legendary music venue), was built in 1936, on the western edge of the ‘Becontree Estate’.

 The ‘Becontree Estate’ was built between the years 1921 to 1935 – and, at that time, was the largest council estate in the world; housing 100,000 people in 26,000 newly constructed council houses.